nnamon/ctf101-systems-2015/lessonplan.md

 #### Privilege Escalation

 Privilege escalation vulnerabilities can exist in multiple forms and are not necessarily arbitrary code execution bugs.
+They often are though.
 These vulnerabilties, when exploited result in the attacker obtaining higher level rights such as the administrator's or root's.

 At a more advanced level, there exists vulnerabilities within the kernel of the operating system.
 These vulnerabilities usually allow an attacker with local